ronnien6313/sep11-freedom-project/entries/entry03.md

 Tutorial : [Auth Tutorial from 11 to 13](https://www.youtube.com/watch?v=n-kUZw97-lA&list=PL4cUxeGkcC9jERUGvbudErNCeSZHWUVlb&index=11)

-So far, What I focused learning about on Firebase was Firestore, their realtime database.
-But since last blog I stated that I wanted to learn how to use Firebase Authentication over winter break, and that's exactly what I did.
+So far, What I focused on learning about on Firebase was Firestore, their real-time database.
+But since the last blog, I stated that I wanted to learn how to use Firebase Authentication over winter break, and that's exactly what I did.
 Although I did not dive too deep into it, it was pretty cool to learn and I hope to implement it into my MVP.

 So just like Firestore, I need to import some tools from Firebase under `import{}`.
 The tools that I have imported this time are `getAuth`, `createUserWithEmailAndPassword`, `signOut`, and `signUpWithEmailAndPassword`.
 Just like their names suggest, I need `getAuth` is basically just Authentication, `createUserWithEmailAndPassword` helps register a new user, `signOut` logs them out, and `signUpWithEmailAndPassword` allows them to login.
 The import code looks like this :